 Transferring Files from Commercial Google Accounts to Your USC Google Drive

-If you previously stored work documents in a commercial Google account, you may need to move files or folders from this personal account to your USC Google Drive account.
+If you previously stored work or school documents in a commercial Google account, you may need to move files or folders from this personal account to your USC Google Drive account.
 You can do this by downloading the files from your personal account and uploading them to your USC Google Drive account.

 For instructions on how to do this, see the Transfer Files to your USC Google Drive Account page.